scipp/ess/docs/developer/workflow-design.md

 We define domain-specific concepts that are meaningful to the (instrument) scientist.
 Simple functions provide workflow components that define relations between these domain concepts.

-Specifically, we propose to define specific domain types, such as `IncidentMonitor`, `TransmissionMonitor`, and `TransmissionFraction` in the example above.
+Concretely, we propose to define specific domain types, such as `IncidentMonitor`, `TransmissionMonitor`, and `TransmissionFraction` in the example above.
 However, instead of the user having to pass these to functions, we use dependency injection to provide them to the functions.
-In essence this will build a workflow's task graph, and the user will only have to specify the inputs and outputs of the workflow.
+In essence this will build a workflow's task graph.

 From the [Guice documentation](https://github.com/google/guice/wiki/MentalModel#injection) (Guice is a dependency injection framework for Java):